Our Post Mass Weight Loss procedures are performed under General Anaesthetic in hospital. The hospital stay varies from 2 up to 10 nights.

 Due to Medicare restrictions, surgery post weight loss has to be staged (for example, you can't do thighs and tummy together).
 Please note that Dr Moncrieff does not offer stand-alone arm or thigh lifts - he performs these surgeries only for women who have already had a tummy tuck or breast surgery with him.
 See more in the FAQs below.

 Dr Moncrieff has been recognised for his surgical skills by colleagues and industry experts.
 Most recently this included winning the 2020 MyFaceMyBody Global Award for the Australasian Surgical Makeover of the Year for our breast and body patient Celeste (who lost over 50kgs after 2 babies.
-You can see her results in our Patient Journey gallery).

 Lower body lift (circumferential lower body lift – abdomen and back)